savonet/liquidsoap/doc/content/language.md

 f : (int, 'a.{add? : int}) -> int = <fun>
 ```

-Which denotes that the `options` argument can be any value that may or may not have
+which denotes that the `options` argument can be any value that may or may not have
 a `add` field.
 However, if this field is present, it must be of type `int`.

 2. Using the `x?.foo` syntax